Research Overview

 To create a scalable enzymatic platform for synthesis of Trp analogs, we identified a TrpB subunit of the tryptophan synthase (TrpS) complex and engineered it to function as an independent enzyme.

 We are now expanding the substrate scope of TrpB to create a general platform for synthesis of noncanonical amino acids.
+Recent advances include the engineering of TrpB to produce a diverse repertoire of tryptophan analogs, as well as its functional repurposing into tyrosine synthases.

 Some Papers to Start with:

-Tailoring tryptophan synthase for selective quaternary carbon bond formation M. Dick, N. S. Sarai, M. W. Martynowycz, T. Gonen, F. H. Arnold.
-Journal of the American Chemical Society, submitted.
+Tailoring tryptophan synthase for selective quaternary carbon bond formation M. Dick, N. S. Sarai, M. W. Martynowycz, T. Gonen, F. H. Arnold. .
+J. Am.
+Chem.
+Soc.
+November 20, 2019.
+10.1021/jacs.9b09864.

 Engineered biosynthesis of βalkyl tryptophan analogs C. E. Boville, R. A. Scheele, P. Koch, S. Brinkmann-Chen, A. R. Buller, F. H. Arnold.
-Angewandte Chemie, September 14, 2018.
+Angew.
+Chem., September 14, 2018.
 10.1002/anie.201807998

 Directed evolution of the tryptophan synthase β-subunit for stand-alone function recapitulates allosteric activation” A. R. Buller, S. Brinkmann-Chen, D. K. Romney, M. Herger, J. Murciano-Calles, F. H. Arnold.
-Proceedings of the National Academy of Sciences, November 9, 2015.
+PNAS. , November 9, 2015.
 10.1073/pnas.1516401112

 Computational Tools for Protein Engineering